imuhammad21/MiPlan/emoji.md

 ## Questions

 1. 2.5 bytes are necessary to represnt the jack-o-lantern emoji in Unicode.
-The code has 5 hexadecimal characters after the predeing 0x, and 2 hexadeciaml charcters desrbie 1 byte.
+The code has 5 hexadecimal characters after the preceding 0x, and 2 hexadeciaml charcters desrbie 1 byte.
 5/2 = 2.5, which is the number of bytes necessary to represent this emoji.

 2. The storage size for a char in c is one byte, and the jack-o-lantern requires 2.5 bytes to be represented.
 Therefore, the